 The format is relatively informal and is run by “Net Control”, the “traffic cop” or moderator of radio communications.
 We have a couple of regular Net Control operators (usually Don or Ben) but we encourage others to take the helm to gain experience.
 In a real disaster, we have no way of knowing who may be at home or physically able to run the Net.
-Assuming the role includes a calling off of the streets in our neighborhood in alphabetical or reverse alphabetical order.
+Assuming the role includes a calling off of the streets in our neighborhood, usually in alphabetical order.
 When your street name is called, Identify yourself with your first name and street name. (so, “Susan on Oneonta, Checking in.”
 Wait for a clear space to speak as others may try to talk at the same time.
-The moderator (usually Don or Ben) will acknowledge you and thank you for calling if he can hear you.
+Net Control will acknowledge you and thank you for calling if he can hear you.

 If you hear someone check in who is not acknowledged by the moderator, you can help out by relaying the check in.
 It goes somehting like this:

 Susan: “Don, this is Susan on Oneonta with a relay”.